Case Study Highlights

-With two unique survey questions, the Johnson City Press was not only able to identify users expecting a new baby, but they were also able to provide a list of contacts who specifically wanted information about their children’s healthcare.
+With two unique lead-generation questions, the Johnson City Press was not only able to identify users expecting a new baby, but they were also able to provide a list of contacts who specifically wanted information about their children’s healthcare.

 We’ve found photo contests draw in more engagement having both a submission period and separate voting period – each period for about three weeks.
 While users could only make one submission, we allowed them to cast one vote each day.
 This brought users back to the site day-after-day and gave them extra time to solicit votes from the friends and family.